smhinsey/Fulcrum/README.md

 1. Better config management, specifically around the connection string
 1. Investigate replacing/augmenting log4net with serilog in ILoggingSource and in general
 1. Refactor SimpleCommandPipeline, implement pure async
+1. Refactor SimpleCommandPipeline, divide along separations of concerns to create a set of queries for publication records and a service for the actual execution of commands
 1. Investigate a way to have IQuery implementations return inline/anonymous projections rather than requiring often-redundant projection types.